top of page

 Unseen City was a finalist in the Smiley Charity Film Awards 2025

-We love the concept of the Smiley Awards.
-In the programme they say: "In a world yearning for change, Smiley News is an antidote to the negative mainstream narratives.
-Our MYLONDON project and photography mentoring group is all about focusing on the positives.
+We are inspired by the Smiley Awards concept.
+In their program, the organizers stated: "In a world yearning for change, Smiley News is an antidote to the negative mainstream narratives."
+Our MYLONDON project and photography mentoring group aim to focus on the positives.
+This mission drives us to create impactful content.

-If you would like to see the winning films, please check out this page where you can see them.
+If you would like to see the winning films, please check out this page.
+You can see all of the award-winning films featured during the ceremony.

-In a few months, during the MYLONDON contest, we will be creating a new short film!
+In just a few months, as part of the MYLONDON contest, we will create a new short film!
+We are excited about this opportunity to bring more stories to life and inspire others.

-Below: Xavier Quadeer talks about his photo, an RPS mentor explains the camera and the cover of the 2016 MYLONDON calendar from the 2015 promotional film.
+Below: Xavier Quadeer talks about his photo, an RPS mentor explains the camera, and we showcase the cover of the 2016 MYLONDON calendar from the 2015 promotional film.

 Comments